 The patient (or patient representative, as appropriate) has a right to:

 - Accept or refuse visitors.
 Hospital policy says visitors may be limited if required for the patient’s health or safety, or the safety of other patients or staff.
-(This is not in current policy, but is part of our visitation policy).

 - Access to guardianship, patient advocacy, and child/adult protective services.

 - Be cared for by staff that is educated about patient rights and their role in supporting these rights.

 - Have a family member or representative of his/her choice and his/her personal physician notified promptly of the patient’s admission to the Hospital.